-Will the proposed change to service/policy/budget have a differential impact positive on people of a specific age or age group (e.g. older or younger people)?
+Will the proposed change to service/policy/budget have a differential impact [positive or negative] on people of a specific age or age group (e.g. older or younger people)?

 Please provide evidence to explain why this group may be particularly affected.
+The Ponders End ward has a high number of children (age 5-14) and young adults.